k8svisual/docs/docs/statsview.md

 <hr style="border:1px solid #aaaaaa">

 ### Report view

 The report view is a tabular view of the data with collapsible sections.
 Click the small black triangles to toggle the collapsed sections.

-Click any of the lines of the report to view the associated data in the Search tab.
+Clicking any of the lines of the table report will open the Search tab with the associated data shown in the search results table.

-Filtering for the Report view only supports providing a minimum count and maximum count.
+Filtering for the Report view only supports providing a minimum count and maximum count and does not support namespace filtering.

-Use the button labeled __Toggle view for Kind / Namespace__ to toggle the view.
+Use the button labeled __Toggle view for Kind / Namespace__ to toggle the views.

 <p align="center">
   <img style="float: center;" src="https://raw.githubusercontent.com/k8svisual/vpk-docs/master/docs/images/tab_stats_reportView.png">
 </p>

 <hr style="border:1px solid #aaaaaa">